semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 followed by a valid command name.
 If no command is given as a command line argument to `sem help`, a help screen is printed.

+### sem help example

+The output of the `sem help` command is static and identical to the output of the `sem` command when executed without any command line arguments.

+Additionally, the `help` command can be also used as follows (the `connect` command is used as an example here):

+    sem connect help

+In that case, `help` will generate information about the use of the `sem connect` command.

 ### sem version

 The `sem version` command requires no additional command line parameters and returns the current version of the `sem` tool.

+### sem version example

+The `sem version` command displays the used version of the `sem` tool.
+As an example, if you are using `sem` version 0.4.1, the output of `sem version` will be as follows:

+    $ sem version
+    v0.8.16

+Your output might be different.

+Additionally, the `sem version` command cannot be used with the `-f` flag and does not create any additional output when used with the `-v` flag.

 ## Flags